Skip to content

 – Being falsely reassured by well-looking children and young people or normal blood results

 – Reassuring or dismissing a child or young person with low-risk features.
-This can reinforce the disorder itself and cause them to think that change isn’t necessary.
+This can reinforce the disorder and cause them to think that change isn’t necessary.

 Take Home Points